kigster/simple-feed/README.md

 ### Redis Provider

-If you set environment variable `REDIS_DEBUG` and run the example (see below) you will see every operation redis performs.
+If you set environment variable `REDIS_DEBUG` to `true` and run the example (see below) you will see every operation redis performs.
 This could be useful in debugging an issue or submitting a bug report.

-## Examples
+## Running the Examples

-Source code for the gem contains the `examples` folder with an example file that can be used to measure the performance of the Redis-based provider.
+Source code for the gem contains the `examples` folder with an example file that can be used to test out the providers, and see what they do under the hood.

 To run it, checkout the source of the library, and then: